-We see this issue of hypersexualization in another Disney film almost 20 years later.
-In Prince of Persia (Mike Newell, 2010), the princess wears a revealing outfit while other, “bad” women are covered.
-Clearly, things haven’t changed much since the early 90s.
-Another issue in Prince of Persia (2010) is colorism.
+Prince of Persia (2010) exemplifies another issue in American films regarding Arab countries, but it’s an issue that permeates both the American and Arab cultures: colorism.
 Colorism is the phenomenon of attributing beauty and value to lighter shades of dark skin tones.
-First of all, though Persia is set in modern-day Iran, all of the main characters are white.
+First of all, though Persia is set in modern-day Iran, all of the main characters are played by white actors.
 Secondly, the villains in Prince of Persia (2010) are dark-skinned Africans, except for their leader, who is white.
 This implies that though dark-skinned Africans make up the majority of the villain army, they are not competent enough to be led without the help and direction of a white man.
-Colorism is a prominent issue throughout Africa as well as the United States, with many dark-skinned individuals turning to skin lightening cream or filters in order to appear more conventionally attractive.
-In 2010, Elle Magazine was accused of lightening the skin of Precious (Lee Daniels, 2009) star Gabourey Sidibe when she appeared on their cover (Leach).
+Colorism is a prominent issue throughout Africa and the Middle East as well as the United States, with many dark-skinned individuals turning to skin lightening cream or filters in order to appear more conventionally attractive.
+In 2010, Elle Magazine was accused of lightening the skin of Precious (Lee Daniels, 2009) star Gabourey Sidibe via Photoshop when she appeared on their cover (Leach).
 Whether consciously or subconsciously, Americans tend to view light as good and beautiful, and dark as bad and ugly.
 These harmful value associations are reinforced by the media we create and consume.

 There’s a lot of discussion in academic circles of critical race theory and film.
 However, Arab representations in Western movies and television are often overlooked and under-discussed.
 First of all, Agrabah, the fictional city in which Aladdin takes place, was originally based on Baghdad, Iraq.
 However, when the Gulf War broke out during the production of the film, Disney officials asked to remove any indication that the film was set in a real place.
 Thus, the harmful amalgamation that is Agrabah was born.
 Agrabah is nondescript, pulling from Southeast Asian and Middle Eastern influences.
 This is harmful because it gives the impression that all Arab countries are the same vast wastelands of desert, same cultural dress, same food, same music, same everything.
 This, obviously, is not the case.
 Every country has its own distinct culture and history that is influenced by different factors.
 According to Evelyn Alsultany in her article “Arabs and Muslims in the Media After 9/11: Representational Strategies in a ‘Postrace’ Era”, she says “It has become increasingly common for the country of the terrorist characters in television dramas to go unnamed.
 This strategy rests on the assumption that leaving the nationality of the villain blank eliminated potential offensiveness; if no particular country or ethnicity is named, then there is less reason for any particular group to be offended… Fictionalizing the country of the terrorist can give the show more latitude in creating salacious storylines that might be criticized if identified with an actual country.”
 Agrabah being fictional also gives it a degree of separation from Islam and countries associated with it.
 Film reflects who we are as a society, and in American society, the films we consume the most reflect our racism and Islamophobia toward Arab people and Muslims.
-I believe that because of our history of consuming these negative representations in the media, Americans are more likely to have Islamophobic and xenophobic opinions, and are more likely to feel unease and discomfort when visiting an Arab country.
+I believe that because of our history of consuming these negative representations in the media, Americans are more likely to have Islamophobic and xenophobic opinions and are more likely to feel unease and discomfort when visiting an Arab country.